 In partnership with the Wisconsin Electric Cooperative Association, we are helping Wisconsin’s rural electric cooperatives to establish native prairie habitat on open land surrounding electric infrastructure.

-In early 2017, Rock Energy Cooperative (REC) in southern Wisconsin asked us for guidance to create pollinator habitat at their electric substations.
+In 2017, Rock Energy Cooperative (REC) in southern Wisconsin asked us for guidance to create pollinator habitat at their electric substations.
 Land outside the fenceline on their substation properties required repeated mowing, or had become overgrown with invasive woody plants.
 After discussing options, REC hired Midwest Prairies LLC to clear the existing vegetation and seed a mix of native grass and wildflowers on about one acre at each of four substations.
-REC will manage these sites over the next two years to ensure proper establishment of the native vegetation.
+REC managed these sites to ensure proper establishment of the native vegetation.

 The Central Wisconsin Electric Cooperative (CWEC) approached Sand County Foundation for assistance in creating habitat on land surrounding its headquarters facility near Rosholt.
 We brought in regional expertise from Prairie Nursery, Inc. to develop a plan for CWEC to take a first step by restoring one acre of previously unmanaged grass and weeds.
-CWEC applied herbicide to this site in mid-2017 and seeded the site in the fall with a diverse native seed mix designed for monarch butterflies.
+CWEC applied herbicide to this site and seeded it with a diverse native seed mix designed for monarch butterflies.

 Sand County Foundation assisted the Southern Minnesota Municipal Power Agency to create its Saving the Monarchs program, as profiled here by the American Public Power Association.
 In addition, we have published articles profiling the habitat restoration efforts of investor-owned utilities, electric cooperatives, researchers, and landowners in prominent energy sector publications including: Edison Electric Institute’s Electric Perspectives, the Utility Arborist Association’s Newsline, and Transmission & Distribution World.